-Universität Heidelberg is a comprehensive university, offering the full spectrum of disciplines in the humanities, law and the social sciences alongside the natural and life sciences, including medicine.
-Each semester, more than 100 departments offer lecture or seminar-style courses, many of them varying from semester to semester.
+Universität Heidelberg is a comprehensive university, offering the full spectrum of disciplines in the humanities, law, and social sciences alongside natural and life sciences, including medicine.
+Every semester, more than 100 departments offer lectures or seminar-style courses, many of them varying from semester to semester.

-Among AJY students, the most popular departments in recent years were: Economics • Education • English • Environmental Studies • History • American Studies • Islamic Studies • Jewish Studies • Geology • Philosophy • Physics and Astronomy • Political Science • Psychology • Theology • Sociology.
+Among AJY students, the most popular departments in recent years have been: American Studies • Economics • Education • English • Environmental Studies • Geology • German Studies • History • International Study Center • Islamic Studies • Jewish Studies • Philosophy • Physics and Astronomy • Political Science • Psychology • Sociology • Theology.

 The German Studies Department (Institut für Deutsch als Fremdsprachenphilologie, IDF) is the oldest department of its kind in Germany.
-It allows students a wide selection of courses in the area of Linguistics, Literature, Theater, Art History, Media and Business Communication.
+It offers students a wide selection of courses in the area of linguistics, literature, theater, art history, media and business communication.

 AJY students do not need to pre-register for courses in Heidelberg.
-However, it is very important that prior to coming to Heidelberg, students meet early with their home campus advisors/professors to outline a plan of study and to discuss requirement issues.
-Most likely your on-campus meeting will be at a time when the Universität Heidelberg course catalog is not available yet.
-The course catalog (in German only) is not published until early to mid-February for the Spring semester and early to mid-August for Fall semester.
-However, you and your advisor/professor may look at older versions of the university course catalog and the AJY sample course catalog, which includes courses taken by AJY students in three recent semesters.
+It is very important, however, that prior to coming to Heidelberg, students meet early with their home campus advisors/professors to outline a plan of study and to discuss requirement issues.
+Most likely your on-campus meeting will be at a time when the Universität Heidelberg Course Catalog is not yet available.
+The course catalog (in German only) is not published until early to mid-February for the spring semester and early to mid-August for fall semester.
+You and your advisor/professor may look at older versions of the university course catalog and the AJY Sample Course Catalog, however, which includes courses taken by AJY students in three recent semesters.

-An example: Let’s say you wish to study in Heidelberg Fall 2016.
-When you meet with your advisor during Spring of 2016 to discuss your Fall course selection, the Universität Heidelberg Fall/Winter course catalog will not be online yet.
-However, catalogs from previous semesters can be found and, for this example, we would recommend that you look at the Fall/Winter 2015 course catalog for your tentative course selection.
+Here is an example: Let’s say you wish to study in Heidelberg in the fall semester 2016.
+When you meet with your advisor during spring 2016 to discuss your fall course selection, the Universität Heidelberg fall/winter course catalog will not yet be online.
+Catalogs from previous semesters can be found, however.
+In this example, we would recommend that you look at the Fall/Winter 2015 Course Catalog for your tentative course selection.